Disclaimer: This Charleston itinerary was originally published in April 2021 and was updated in January 2022 for relevancy.

 Rise Coffee Bar

 Need a pick-me-up?
 Head to the Rise Coffee Bar!
 This coffee shop is the most aesthically-pleasing in town.
 Trust me…I’m a blogger.
 It also happens to be located right off King at 77 Wentworth St. Rise is part of the Restoration Hotel, a luxury boutique hotel located downtown.
 Rise is known for its lavender and rosemary lattes, but I loved the vanilla almond latte!

 Historic Charleston City Market

 As you make your way down King, you’ll come to Market Street.
 Walk down this until you hit Meeting Street, where you’ll find the Historic Charleston City Market!
 This is a MUST!
-Pre-pandemic this market was also a massive food hall, but now it’s a bunch of local vendors selling artisan-made goods.
+This place was once a massive food hall, but now has a bunch of local vendors selling artisan-made goods.
 I highly recommend spending an hour or so here.
 There are several building sections to walk through, all offering a wide variety of goods.
 This four-block market is over 200 years old!

 My last recommendation for day 1 is a must on your 3 day Charleston itinerary, and that’s to see the American Theater!
 The American Theater is an event venue located right on King Street.
 It was built in 1942 as Charleston’s premier movie theater and may be one of the *cutest* buildings in the city.
 Although you need tickets to a performance to enter, I recommend taking it all in from the outside!
 You may recognize this theater from the scene in The Notebook (which was filmed in Charleston btw) where Allie and Noah go on their first double date.
 The traffic light they lay under is right here too… *sighs*.